How to make a complaint about Health and Social Care services

 You can also complain to the Clinical Commissioning Groups (CCG) who commission (buy in) the majority of health services for people in Kirklees, including emergency care, elective hospital care, maternity services and community and mental health services.

-To complain to Calderdale Clinical Commissioning Group
+To complain to North Kirklees Clinical Commissioning Group

 Complaining about primary care eg Dentists, GP’s and Pharmacies

 If you have a complaint about any primary care service, it is usually best to approach the person in charge of providing the service, for example, the Practice Manager at your GP surgery.
 They may be able to deal with your complaint quickly and easily and help you to feel happier about the service being provided to you or someone you care about.
+Each service should have their own complaints policy and procedure which you can request a copy of.

 Write to: NHS England, PO Box 16738, Redditch, B97 9PT